pycaret/pycaret/README.md

 - Citizen Data Scientists who prefer a low code machine learning solution.
 - Students of Data Science.
 - Data Science Professionals and Consultants involved in building Proof of Concept projects.

-## Dependencies
-Please read requirements.txt for list of requirements.
-They are automatically installed when pycaret is installed using pip. `shap`, `awscli` and `psutil` is removed from hard dependency in PyCaret 2.0.
-Must be installed separately, if needed.

 ## License